stepzen-dev/vscode-stepzen/docs/import-enhancement.md

 - **Logging** - Integrated with `services.logger`
 - **Command Structure** - Follows established command patterns
 - **TypeScript Strict Mode** - Full type safety
+- **Project Resolution** - Uses `ProjectResolver` service for automatic directory detection

+### Project Resolution

+The import system automatically resolves the correct StepZen project directory using the established `ProjectResolver` service:

+#### Single Project Workspace

+- Automatically detects the StepZen project directory
+- Searches upward from the active file or workspace root
+- Executes import commands in the correct project directory

+#### Multi-Project Workspace

+- Scans all workspace folders for StepZen projects
+- Prompts user to select the target project when multiple are found
+- Caches the selection for subsequent operations
+- Supports multi-root VS Code workspaces

+#### Error Handling

+- Clear error messages when no StepZen project is found
+- Graceful handling of user cancellation during project selection
+- Automatic fallback to workspace scanning when active file context is unavailable

+This ensures that import commands always execute in the correct directory, regardless of workspace complexity.

 ## Current Implementation Details